-The EU construction market continued to decline, albeit only marginally in nominal terms during 2003.
-This decline is believed to reflect the continued appreciation of the euro, coupled with significant reductions in private investment during the last two years of the review period.
-Furthermore, the decline has been exacerbated by cuts in public expenditure during recent years.
+During 2003, the EU construction market was in decline, albeit only marginally in nominal terms.
+This decline was believed to reflect the continued appreciation of the euro at the time, coupled with significant reductions in private investment during the previous two years of the review period.
+Furthermore, the decline was exacerbated by cuts in public expenditure during the preceding years.

-As growth in GDP was reduced across Europe towards the end of the review period, construction activity was also seen to decline, culminating in a 0.5% nominal reduction in 2003 to a projected market value of a projected £608.40 billion.
+As growth in GDP reduced across Europe towards the end of the review period, construction activity was also seen to decline, culminating in a 0.5% nominal reduction in 2003 to a projected market value of £608.4 billion.

 Market Forecast 2004 – 2008

-Growth in the European construction market is anticipated to be marginal in real nominal terms during the forecast period.
-The market is expected to remain relatively broadly static throughout the forecast period, with year-on-year increases of only 2% or less.
-This excludes the impact of the acceding member countries which will inevitably increase overall output somewhat.
+Growth in the European construction market was anticipated to be marginal in real terms during the forecast period.
+The market was expected to remain broadly static throughout the forecast period, with year-on-year increases of only 2% or less.
+This excludes the impact of the acceding member countries which was expected to increase overall output.

 French Construction Market to Maintain 15% Share of European Output

-The French construction market is expected to maintain its share of some 15% of European output throughout the forecast period.
-Real term growth is anticipated to occur throughout the forecast period, although annual growth is likely to remain relatively low at between 1% and 2% during the period.
+The French construction market was expected to maintain its 15% share of European output throughout the forecast period.
+Real term growth was anticipated to occur throughout the forecast period, although annual growth was likely to remain relatively low – between 1% and 2% during the period.

 Italian Construction Market to Retain Market Share of Between 13% and 14%

-The Italian construction market is expected to retain its share at between 13% and 14% of the total European output.
-Italy continues to prepare for the 2006 Winter Olympic Games in Turin, embarking on a programme of improvements in infrastructure, which will further benefit the country’s civil engineering sector, together with the strong emphasis of upgrading its motorway network.
+The Italian construction market was expected to retain its 13–14% share of the total European output.
+During the preparation for the 2006 Winter Olympic Games in Turin, the country continued a program of improvements in infrastructure, to further benefit the country’s civil engineering sector, together with the strong emphasis on upgrading the motorway network.